When to visit the vet?

 Urinary incontinenceIncontinence refers to the inability to voluntarily control urine or stool, leading to involuntary loss.
-There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors. in dogs is a condition in which the dog loses control of urination, resulting in involuntary urine leakage.
+There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors. in dogs is a condition where the dog loses control over urination, leading to involuntary leakage of urine.
 This can occur intermittently or continuously and is often the result of an underlying medical or anatomical cause.

 The most important facts at a glance

-Urinary incontinence in dogs occurs when bladder control is disrupted.
-This can be caused by problems in the nervous system, bladder muscles, or sphincter.
-A common cause is sphincter weakness, especially in older, spayed female dogs, due to a drop in estrogenEstrogen is a group of steroid hormones that are primarily responsible in female animals for regulating the reproductive system and developing female characteristics.
+Urinary incontinence in dogs occurs when control over the bladder is disrupted.
+This can be caused by problems in the nervous system, the bladder muscles, or the sphincter.
+A common cause is sphincter weakness, especially in older, spayed female dogs, due to declining estrogenEstrogen is a group of steroid hormones that are primarily responsible in female animals for regulating the reproductive system and developing female characteristics.
 In dogs and cats, estrogens play an important role in the estrous cycle. levels.
-Other causes can be neurological diseases, anatomical abnormalities such as ectopic ureters, urinary tract infections, bladder stones (uroliths), or Tumors.
-Symptoms include uncontrolled urination, wet fur in the genital region, and unpleasant skin odor.
+Other causes can include neurological diseases, anatomical anomalies like ectopic ureters, urinary tract infections, Bladder stones (uroliths), or Tumors.
+Symptoms include uncontrolled urine leakage, wet fur in the genital region, and unpleasant skin odor.
 DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. includes a medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It is the first step in the management and treatment of patients. involves a medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits., urinalysis, and imaging procedures such as ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow..
-Treatment varies depending on the cause and may include medications, antibiotics, or surgical procedures.
+Treatment varies depending on the cause and can include medications, antibiotics, or surgical interventions.
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends on the cause, but many dogs respond well to treatment.
 PreventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is difficult, but a healthy diet and regular veterinary examinations can help.
-Research focuses on genetic factors, new treatment methods, and the role of nutrition to improve the quality of life of affected dogs.
+Research focuses on genetic factors, new treatment methods, and the role of nutrition to improve the quality of life for affected dogs.

 Causes

-Urinary incontinence occurs when normal bladder control is disrupted.
-Control of urination depends on a complex interaction between the nervous system, the muscles of the bladder, and the sphincter.
+Urinary incontinence occurs when normal control over the bladder is disrupted.
+Control of urination depends on a complex interaction between the nervous system, the bladder muscles, and the sphincter.
 A disruption in any of these areas can lead to impaired bladder function.

 One of the most common causes of urinary incontinenceIncontinence refers to the inability to voluntarily control urine or stool, leading to involuntary loss.
-There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors. in dogs is what is known as “sphincter weakness”.
-This often occurs in older, spayed female dogs.
-After spaying, estrogenEstrogen is a group of steroid hormones that are primarily responsible in female animals for regulating the reproductive system and developing female characteristics.
-In dogs and cats, estrogens play an important role in the estrous cycle. levels drop, which can lead to weakening of the sphincter.
+There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors. in dogs is so-called “sphincter weakness.”
+This frequently occurs in older, spayed female dogs.
+After castration / neuteringCastration / neutering is the process of removing the gonads (ovaries in females, testicles in males), which prevents reproduction and the production of certain sex hormones.
+This can be done for medical or other reasons., estrogenEstrogen is a group of steroid hormones that are primarily responsible in female animals for regulating the reproductive system and developing female characteristics.
+In dogs and cats, estrogens play an important role in the estrous cycle. levels drop, which can lead to a weakening of the sphincter.
 However, male dogs and unneutered dogs can also be affected.

-Other causes include neurological disorders that affect the nerve supply to the bladder, such as herniated discs or spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
+Other causes include neurological diseases that affect the nerve supply to the bladder, such as herniated discs or spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
 It is part of the central nervous system and transmits nerve impulses between the brain and body. injuries.
-Anatomical abnormalities, such as ectopic ureters, where the ureters do not correctly enter the bladder, can also cause urinary incontinenceIncontinence refers to the inability to voluntarily control urine or stool, leading to involuntary loss.
+Anatomical anomalies, such as ectopic ureters, where the ureters do not open correctly into the bladder, can also cause urinary incontinenceIncontinence refers to the inability to voluntarily control urine or stool, leading to involuntary loss.
 There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors..

 Symptoms